Whipped Goat's Cheese Bruschetta

 c) When cooked, remove from the heat.

-d) Meanwhile, pop your ciabatta pieces on a baking tray and drizzle with olive oil.
+d) Meanwhile, pop your ciabatta triangles on a baking tray and drizzle with olive oil.

-e) Bake on the top shelf of your oven until the ciabatta is golden, 6-8 mins.
+e) Bake on the top shelf of your oven until golden, 6-8 mins.

-a) Meanwhile, pop the goats cheese into a bowl.
-Add the milk (see ingredients for amount) a little at a time and whisk until the cheese has softened and is slightly fluffy (you may not need it all).
+a) While the ciabatta bake, pop the goat's cheese into a large bowl.
+Add the milk (see pantry for amount - you may not need it all) a little at a time and whisk until the cheese has softened and is slightly fluffy.

-b) Season to taste with salt and lots of black pepper (if you'd like).
+b) Season to taste with salt and pepper.

-c) Spread the whipped goats cheese over the ciabatta triangles.
+c) Spread the whipped goat's cheese over the baked ciabatta triangles.

 d) Top with the pear and a scattering of walnuts.